Ravi-Rsankar/quick-nates/quick-notes-react.md

 npm start
 ```

-#### What is virtual DOM?
+#### How React works and What is virtual DOM?

-**The virtual DOM (VDOM)** is an in-memory representation of Real DOM.
-The representation of a UI is kept in memory and synced with the “real” DOM.
-It’s a step that happens between the render function being called and the displaying of elements on the screen.
-This entire process is called reconciliation.

-VDOM renders only the updated component instead of re-rendering the entire DOM.
-This is done by **diffing**.
+React creates a virtual DOM.
+When state changes in a component it firstly runs a “**diffing**” algorithm, which identifies what has changed in the virtual DOM.
+The second step is **reconciliation**, where it updates the DOM with the results of diff.

+The Virtual DOM is an abstraction of the HTML DOM.
+It is lightweight and detached from the browser-specific implementation details.
+It is not invented by React but it uses it and provides it for free. `ReactElements` lives in the virtual DOM.
+They make the basic nodes here.
+Once we defined the elements, `ReactElements` can be render into the "real" DOM.

+Whenever a `ReactComponent` is changing the state, diff algorithm in React runs and identifies what has changed.
+And then it updates the DOM with the results of diff.
+The point is - it’s done faster than it would be in the regular DOM.

 #### What happens when you call "setState"?